 - A justification for the need to establish a medication unit

 - The name and address of any medication unit or units currently attached to the primary facility

 Who May Submit Form SMA-162?

 Form SMA-162 may only be submitted and signed by an OTP program sponsor.
 The program sponsor’s name and contact information, including telephone number and email address are required.
 A confirmation email will be sent to the sponsor after the form is submitted online.
 The sponsor will need to electronically sign the form and complete the submission process via a link supplied in the confirmation email.
 SAMHSA will contact the sponsor after receipt of a completed form if further information is required.

 For more information about OTP certification and opening a treatment program, contact one of SAMHSA’s regional OTP Compliance Officers.

 SAMHSA is working closely with opioid treatment professionals to expand access to OTP services through the creation of medication units.
 A medication unit is a facility that is geographically separated from where an OTP is headquartered.
 Medication-assisted treatment (MAT) professionals can administer medications, collect samples, and conduct drug testing and analysis from medication units.
 However, admission services and addiction counseling cannot be conducted within these facilities.

 Medication units allow MAT patients to establish a routine and maintain a productive life.
 This can be especially helpful for people living in rural areas where the nearest OTP site may be 70 miles away or more.
 Even in major cities, medication units may be needed to help cut down on long wait times at busy OTP sites.

 Medication units must follow the same rules and guidelines as outlined by SAMHSA and the state in which they reside, and must apply and renew for certification.
-Access training materials and case studies that help explain the federal regulations governing medication units.

 To receive SAMHSA certification for your medication unit, use the online application Form SMA-162.